Episode 627: Passive Income Lessons and Strategies, with Stephen Woessner

 And although our result was not $1 million, $2 million, or $3 million as we all sometimes hear from information marketers following the success of their major launches…we were pleased with the result outcome…because we truly had 10 openings available…that was not a false sense of scarcity to drive immediate registrations…and we could not have adequately served hundreds of thousands of customers with our Sales Pipeline Ignition Program because of how high touch the process is.

-As a final recap…we used our cornerstone content out of Episode 298 to create all of the smaller content pieces necessary to launch and support a passive income launch that resulted in $80,000 of revenue for Predictive ROI.
+As a final recap…we used our cornerstone content out of Episode 298 to create all of the smaller content pieces necessary to launch and support a passive income strategy that resulted in $80,000 of revenue for Predictive ROI.

 I wish you the best of success as you apply this same recipe and my hope is that you will drop me a line and let me know how it goes for you.